apache/datafusion-ballista/docs/source/user-guide/python.md

 ## User Defined Functions

-The underlying DataFusion query engine supports Python UDFs but this functionality has not yet been implemented in Ballista, but is planned for a future release.
+The underlying DataFusion query engine supports Python UDFs but this functionality has not yet been implemented in Ballista.
+It is planned for a future release.
 The tracking issue is [#173](https://github.com/apache/arrow-ballista/issues/173).